I BELIEVE that…

 I’m a 4th-generation educator within a family of teachers.

-I’ve presented over 20 workshops on gifted education, fine arts, language arts, language acquisition, and teacher wellness both in the US and Canada.
-One of my recent presentations, Shifting Gears: Lighten Your Assessment Load in Language Arts, presented in Edmonton, Calgary, and Lethbridge over the past three years, received overwhelmingly positive feedback and gratitude from educators (and was the impetus for writing Teaching Well: How healthy, empowered teachers lead to thriving, successful classrooms.
+Lisa has presented both locally and internationally on gifted education, fine arts, language arts, language acquisition, and teacher wellness.
+One of her presentations, Shifting Gears: Lighten Your Assessment Load in Language Arts, presented in Edmonton, Calgary, and Lethbridge, received overwhelmingly positive feedback and gratitude from educators and was the impetus for writing Teaching Well: How healthy, empowered teachers lead to thriving, successful classrooms.

-In addition to Teaching Well, my writing has been published in Canada and the US.
-Please Do Not was published in Free Fall Magazine and received Alberta Magazine Publishers Association Amber Bowerman prize for emerging writer.
-I’m also a published children’s book illustrator and my artwork has been displayed in venues internationally.
-I’m the founder and creator of Purple Semicolon, a social media platform for language art teachers with over 1,000 followers.
+In addition to Teaching Well, her writing has been published in Canada and the US.
+Please Do Not was published in Free Fall Magazine and received the Alberta Magazine Publishers Association Amber Bowerman prize for emerging writer.

 Lisa is the creator of Working Mom Wellness Community, and the host of the Working Mom Wellness Podcast—helping working moms move from anxious chaos to peaceful structure.